KovacZan/cdk-alchemy/packages/docs/alchy-webhooks/intro.md

 ### Initializers

-Allow you to set up webhooks while provisioning your resources, so you can automatically setup Alchemy Notify Webhook when you are provisioning for various environments.
+Allow you to set up webhooks while provisioning your resources, so you can automatically set up Alchemy Notify Webhook when you are provisioning for various environments.
 You can Initialize Webhooks which Alchemy provides:
 - NFT Activity
 - Address Activity